company formation services London

 If your profits are consistently above £30,000–40,000 per year

-At this level, the Corporation Tax rate advantage over income tax starts to become material.
-A limited company allows you to pay Corporation Tax on profits at 19% if under £50,000 rather than income tax at 40%, and to control when and how you draw personal income.
+A limited company allows you to pay Corporation Tax on profits at 19% if under £50,000 rather than income tax at 40%, and to control when and how you draw personal income but whether you should incorporate your business at this stage depends on a range of personal and commercial factors that go beyond the headline tax rate comparison.
 The administrative overhead is greater, but for most people at this profit level, the saving justifies it.

 If you are a professional working with partners